Admissions Process and Requirements

 It is recommended and customary that a baccalaureate degree from an accredited institution be completed prior to enrollment.
 Students must demonstrate that they have acquired a broad education that extends beyond the basic sciences to include the social sciences, history, arts, and languages.
 Broad academic training provides prospective physicians with the strong scientific skills necessary to continue study in medical science as well as a comprehensive understanding of social, historical and cultural forces that affect their professional lives and the lives of their patients.

 Applicants should take a minimum of 24 college credits (excluding AP courses) with breadth and depth of science and math disciplines.
-Coursework must include biochemistry, statistics (math or social science based), and a biology, chemistry, or physics lab course.
-In addition to the 24 science/math credits, applicants must complete a course in social or behavior sciences.
+Of those 24 credit hours, coursework must include:

 - 1 semester of Biochemistry

-- 2 semesters Social/Behavioral Sciences (sociology, psychology, anthropology)
+- 2 semesters Social/Behavioral Sciences (Anthropology, Psychology, Sociology)

 Additional Recommended Courses/Course Categories